mongodb/django-mongodb-backend/docs/howto/contrib-apps.rst

 Configuring Django's contrib apps
 =================================

-Generally, Django's contribs app work out of the box, but here are some required adjustments.
+Generally, Django's contrib apps work out of the box, but here are some required adjustments.

 Apps with models